riboviz/riboviz/docs/run-vignette.md

 * `data/yeast_CDS_w_250utrs.gff3`: coding sequences locations.
 * `data/yeast_codon_pos_i200.RData`: position of codons within each gene (the numbering ignores the first 200 codons).

 `yeast_CDS_w_250utrs.fa` and `yeast_CDS_w_250utrs.gff3` were downsampled to provide a manageable data set for demonstration purposes.
-See "User data for analyses within the context of an organism" below.
+See [User data for analyses within the context of an organism"](#user-data-for-analyses-within-the-context-of-an-organism) below.

 When running RiboViz, `yeast_codon_pos_i200.RData` is read by [generate_stats_figs.R](../rscripts/generate_stats_figs.R) to help with generating plots and tables of results data.